Mostafa-Awaad/EXpense_Tracker_App/README.md

    - Solution:
      - First solution: locking the device orientation using flutter.
        - ````
+         // The following line is to ensure that locking the orientation and running the app work as intended.
          WidgetsFlutterBinding.ensureInitialized();
           // Adding then() method because setPreferencesOrientations gives a future
           // making the runApp inside the body of the anonymous function is to make the UI applied once the device orientation is locked.